Sumner Evans

 This page is my extended Curriculum Vitae containing all my professional achievements.
 For a more concise overview, please view my resume.

 I'm a software engineer and educator.
-I have six years of industry experience as a software engineer, and I have taught classes at a university level for eight semesters including one graduate level course and six senior level courses.
+I have six years of industry experience as a software engineer, and I have taught classes at a university level including one graduate level course.

 Experience